-- . the timing of our company-sponsored associate events; - . new product introductions; - . the timing and cost of opening new product and geographic markets and our level of success in doing so; - the timing of holidays, especially in the summer months and the fourth quarter, which may reduce the amount of time associates spend selling our products or recruiting new associates;
+- . the timing of our company-sponsored associate events; - . new product introductions; - . the timing and cost of opening new product and geographic markets and our level of success in doing so; - . the timing of holidays, especially in the summer months and the fourth quarter, which may reduce the amount of time associates spend selling our products or recruiting new associates;

-^{} initial public offering price.
+\ initial public offering price.

-- . the adverse effect of our associates' or our failure, and allegations of their failure, to comply with applicable government regulations; - . the negative impact of changes in or interpretations of regulations that may limit or restrict the sale of any of our products; - . the operation of our network marketing system; - . the introduction of our products into each market; - . the recruitment and retention of associates; - our inability to introduce new products or the introduction of new products by our competitors; - general conditions in the nutritional supplement and personal care industries or the network marketing industry; and - . consumer perceptions of our operations and the safety, quality and effectiveness of our products.
+- . the adverse effect of our associates' or our failure, and allegations of their failure, to comply with applicable government regulations; - . the negative impact of changes in or interpretations of regulations that may limit or restrict the sale of any of our products; - . the operation of our network marketing system; - . the introduction of our products into each market; - . the recruitment and retention of associates; - our inability to introduce new products or the introduction of new products by our competitors; - . general conditions in the nutritional supplement and personal care industries or the network marketing industry; and - . consumer perceptions of our operations and the safety, quality and effectiveness of our products.

 Accordingly, our quarterly results could vary significantly in the future and investors should not rely on period-to-period comparisons as an indication of future performance.
 We may not be able to increase our revenues in future periods or sustain our level of revenue or rate of revenue growth on a quarterly or annual basis.
 Our rate of growth has been decreasing in recent periods and we expect this trend to continue as we mature.
 We cannot assure you that our revenue growth rate in new markets where operations have not commenced will follow this pattern.
 As a result of the factors discussed above, our future operating results could be below the expectations of public market analysts and investors, which could cause the market price of our common stock to decline severely.
+Although complete financial results for the second quarter of 1999 have not yet been compiled, it is the opinion of our management that financial results for the second quarter of 1999 will be below the level of financial results attained in the comparable period in 1998.
+Our management expects this trend to reverse in the third and fourth quarters of 1999.